joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

 In this section you'll explore how you can control the flow of your program using conditional statements and loops.
 Further, we'll look at how to create functions to make our programs more modular.

+In this part of the lab, we'll be using `let` and `const` to declare variables, instead of `var`. `let` and `const` are newer ways of declaring variables.
+They are more flexible and less error prone than `var`.
+You can read more about the differences between `let`, `const` and `var` in an article written by freecodecamp ([click here](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/)).

+We'll also be exploring conditional statements and functions.
+You should refer to the lab notes for guidance on these topics ([click here](https://surreylearn.surrey.ac.uk/d2l/le/lessons/252843/topics/2870387)).

 ### Exercise 2.0 : A NodeJS Guessing Game

 In order to code decisions into our JavaScript programs it's necessary to use conditional statements know as `if` statements.

 The aim of this exercise is to create a JavaScript guessing game.

-Your program will generate a number between a user defined range.
+Your program will generate a random number between a user defined range.
 The user will then make guesses with the aim of finding that number.
 Feedback will be given on if the guess is:

 - Not a valid number!
 - Smaller than the number!